Bernartice (Jeseník District): Geography

-Bernartice is located on the border with Poland.
-It lies in the Silesian Lowlands.
-The village of Bernartice is located along the Vojtovický Creek.
+Bernartice is located about 20 km north of Jeseník and 88 km north of Olomouc, on the border with Poland.
+It lies on the border between the Vidnava Lowlands and Žulová Hilly Land.
+The highest point is at 376 m above sea level.
+The village of Bernartice is situated along the stream Vojtovický potok.

 History

 The first written mention of Bernartice is from 1291.
 It was part of fragmented Piast-ruled Poland.
 As a result of further fragmentation it soon became part of the Duchy of Nysa, which later on passed under Bohemian suzerainty, and following the duchy's dissolution in 1850, it was incorporated directly into Bohemia.
 Following World War I, from 1918, it formed part of Czechoslovakia, and from 1938 to 1945 it was occupied by Germany.

 During World War II, the Germans operated the E461 forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp in the village.

+Demographics

+Transport

+Bernartice is located on the railway line Javorník–Lipová-lázně.

+Sights

+The main landmark of Bernartice is the Church of Saints Peter and Paul.
+It is a Baroque building with a Gothic core.